by Justin Manley

 Searching for patterns, I notice that an invisible brush predictably moves across the painting: from left to right, top to bottom, though it sometimes skips a square.
 I identify a few words, but they don’t make a coherent sentence.
 It’s like a broken crossword puzzle or a bad game of Scrabble.

 It takes me a surprisingly long time to realize that the painting is a text, that every brushstroke is part of a word, and that the words fit sensibly together.
 (I later learn from the artist that the painting cycles through the entire text of James Joyce’s Ulysses, 60 characters at a time).
 Yet this understanding does not in any way simplify the experience of the piece.
 The effort of making out each letter against the many-colored background is consuming: it fills my attention and leaves me just enough mental capacity to hold a few letters at a time in memory.
-With my

 McCarthy makes painters, not paintings.
 He does not place individual marks on the canvas, but in writing the computer programs that execute each piece, he determines the rhythm and logic of the brushstrokes, the pace and shifting attention of the creator.
 Each piece is a complete oeuvre that conjures a ghostly human presence.